singularityhub/sregistry/docs/_docs/install/server.md

 ### Minio

 Minio has detailed instructions for setting up https [here](https://github.com/minio/minio/tree/master/docs/tls), and you can use existing or self signed certificates.
-The docker-compose.yml in the https folder takes the strategy of binding the same SSL certs to `${HOME}/.minio/certs` in the container.
+The docker compose.yml in the https folder takes the strategy of binding the same SSL certs to `${HOME}/.minio/certs` in the container.
 Note that inside the certs directory, the private key must by named private.key and the public key must be named public.crt.